 An UNESCO World Heritage Site, Elephanta Caves is a specimen of rock cut art and architecture from the times of medieval India.
 It is an island and is located at a distance of 11km from the city of Mumbai.
 It also provides an amazing view of the Mumbai skyline.

 Also known as Chhatrapati Shivaji Maharaj Terminus, the Victoria Terminus is the main railway station serving Mumbai.
 Constructed in the Victorian-Gothic style of architecture, the railway station is a declared as a World Heritage Site by the UNESCO.
-The station is one of the most famous historic landmark symbolizing the pre-independence British Raj in India.
+The station is one of the most famous historic archaeological site in India symbolizing the pre-independence British Raj of the country.

 This is a historic Hindu temple located on the southern bank of the Vaigai River, Madurai, Tamil Nadu.
 It is primarily dedicated to Parvati, known as Meenakshi, and her spouse, Shiva.
 That makes this temple different than the others is the fact that both God and Goddess are worshipped together.